Long-time asymptotics and stability for the sine-Gordon equation: Asymptotic Stability/Instability in Weighted Energy Spaces

 Finally, we consider the sine-Gordon equation in $H^{1,s}_{\text{sin}}(\mathbb{R})\times L^{2,s}(\mathbb{R})$ with $0\leq s<1/2$.
-By computing the norms of breathers, the difference between a wobbling kink and a kink, we conclude the failure of the asymptotic stability of the sine-Gordon equation in these weighted spacecs.
+By computing the norms of breathers, the difference between a wobbling kink and a kink, we conclude the failure of the asymptotic stability of solutions to the sine-Gordon equation in these weighted spaces.